foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 # Advanced Data Processing
-Our library also supports a powerful data processing backed which can be used by the users to perform custom data preprocessing including
+Our library also supports a powerful data processing backend which can be used by the users to perform custom data preprocessing including
 1. Support for multiple datasets
 1. Creating custom data processing pipeline for the datasets.
 1. Combining multiple datasets into one, even if they have different formats.
 1. Mixing datasets as required and sampling each dataset with different weights.

-These things are supported via what we call a [`data_config`](#data-config) which can be passed an an argument to sft trainer.
+These things are supported via what we call a [`data_config`](#data-config) which can be passed as an argument to sft trainer.

 ## Data Config

 Data config is a configuration file which `sft_trainer.py` supports as an argument via `--data_config` flag.
-In this confuration users can describe multiple datasets, configurations on how to load the datasets and configuration on how to process the datasets.
+In this configuration users can describe multiple datasets, configurations on how to load the datasets and configuration on how to process the datasets.
 Users can currently pass both YAML or JSON based configuration files as data_configs.

 ### What is data config schema